brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 1. Make sure the primary video has completed downloading.
 1. Select which tracks you would like to download.
 Tracks are selected as AVMediaSelection objects.
 You can see all the available AVMediaSelection objects for a downloaded video using the method `-[AVURLAsset allMediaSelections]`.
-1. Create an NSArray out of your media selections, and pass it to `-[BCOVOfflineVideoManager requestMediaSelectionsDownload:offlineVideoToken:]`.
+1. Create an NSArray of your media selections, and pass it to `-[BCOVOfflineVideoManager requestMediaSelectionsDownload:offlineVideoToken:]`.
 2. Track download progress through new methods in the `BCOVOfflineVideoManagerDelegate` protocol.
 Secondary tracks use the same offline video token as the primary video.

 Some tracks may have already been downloaded as part of the initial video download.